Why are Neonicotinoids dangerous?

 * Neonics are systemic pesticides, meaning they cannot be washed off and the entire plant becomes toxic, including the pollen and nectar.

 Read American Bird Conservancy's report, a report from 2015 about neonics in the foods served in Congress' dining halls.
+More information is available in ABC's article summarizing the many ways neonics impact food systems and ecosystems.

 The evidence against neonicotinoids continues to pile up, just like dead bees.
 This article in National Geographic explains that U.S. agriculture is now 48 times deadlier for insects than it was 25 years ago, in large part because of the extensive use of neonics on farms all across the country.